robmarkcole/fire-detection-from-images/README.md

 * [Thread I have started on the fast.ai forum](https://forums.fast.ai/t/yolo-v5-implementation-in-fastai2/79738)

 ## Demo
 The best performing model can be used by running the demo app that created with [Gradio](https://gradio.app/).
-See the `demo` directory or try online at [huggingface.co](https://huggingface.co/spaces/robmarkcole/fire-detection-from-images)
+See the `demo` directory

 <p align="center">
 <img src="images/demo.png" width="1100">